 The Greens NSW recognise that Aboriginal peoples are the traditional custodians of the land now known as New South Wales, and that they have a unique cultural and spiritual relationship with this country.

 New South Wales was invaded and Aboriginal peoples have never ceded sovereignty, ownership or control of their land and waters.
-We strongly support and will do everything we can to secure a binding treaty with Australia’s first peoples.
+We strongly support and will do everything we can to secure binding treaties with Australia’s first peoples.

 It has been a privilege to work with Grandmothers Against Removals (GMAR) in their struggle to prevent the ongoing Stolen Generations.
 This is a grassroots grouping that is now linked to a national movement called the National Aboriginal Strategic Alliance.